Compliance

 • Spanish:Peru (2023)

-To measure the understanding level of the Code of Conduct and the effectiveness of compliance initiatives, we have conducted biennial compliance awareness surveys with employees of Mitsui Kinzoku and consolidated domestic subsidiaries since FY2017.
+To measure the understanding level of the Code of Conduct and the effectiveness of compliance initiatives, we have conducted biennial compliance surveys with employees of Mitsui Kinzoku and consolidated domestic subsidiaries since FY2017.
+In years when no survey is conducted, we analyze the previous year’s survey results and implement follow-up measures such as providing feedback.

 Mitsui Kinzoku Group runs an array of training programs for executives and employees to ensure compliance.